 Our dynamic graduate training program is led by faculty and staff who are passionate about mentoring a new generation of neuroscientists.

 Niels Ringstad, PhD, Graduate Program Director

-Dr. Ringstad, associate professor in the Skirball Institute of Biomolecular Medicine, is the director of the graduate studies for the neuroscience and physiology graduate program.
-He is also the co-director of Skirball Institute’s molecular neurobiology program, part of the core neuroscience curriculum.
+Dr. Ringstad, associate professor in the Department of Cell Biology, is the director of the graduate studies for the neuroscience and physiology graduate program.
+He is also the co-director of molecular neurobiology program, part of the core neuroscience curriculum.
 His research investigates neuropeptide signaling, biogenic amine-gated channels, and behavior in Caenorhabditis elegans.
 Learn more about Dr. Ringstad.

-Dr. Schoppik, assistant professor in the Neuroscience Institute, is the program advisor for the graduate program in neuroscience and physiology.
-He studies how we develop a sense of balance, using innovative tools and techniques in the zebrafish model.
-Learn more about Dr. Schoppik.
+Dr. Lin, associate professor in the Neuroscience Institute, is the program advisor for the graduate program in neuroscience and physiology.
+She studies neural mechanisms of social behaviors.
+Learn more about Dr. Lin.